 With the conclusion of the exploratory mission in 2012, and the decision to open a new field team in the country's north, PBI Mexico focused on beginning accompaniment work in the states of Chihuahua and Coahuila in 2013.
 Both states have been identified as among the most dangerous for the defense of human rights.
 PBI has documented attacks, threats, harassment, surveillance, physical aggression, and criminalization against human rights defenders (HRDs) as a result of their work.
-In only two years, five women activists were murdered in Chihuahua and another 12 left the country because of death threats
+In only two years, five women activists were murdered in Chihuahua and another 12 left the country because of death threats.

 Even before opening the new Northern Team, 2013 saw PBI conduct a series of activities with HRDs in both states.
-In March, PBI visited Chihuahua, met with HRDs, and was present at an event organized by the Center for the Human Rights of Women (Centro de Derechos Humanos de las Mujeres, Cedehm) to mark International Women's Dav.
+In March, PBI visited Chihuahua, met with HRDs, and was present at an event organized by the Center for the Human Rights of Women (Centro de Derechos Humanos de las Mujeres, Cedehm) to mark International Women's Day.
 Men and women HRDs at the event remembered the gender-based violence experienced in the state, and demanded that the authorities provide justice for the victims.
 During the visit, PBI lobbied state-level authorities on the security situation of HRDs and the need to provide them with recognition and protection.
 In Ciudad Juárez, PBI attended the forum "Torture and Human Rights in Mexico," co-organized by the Paso Del Norte Human Rights Center and other actors.

 In a tour to Coahuila in April, PBI was present at the discussion table between families in United Forces for Our Disappeared in Coahuila (FUUNDEC), other CSOs, and state and federal authorities.
 These discussion tables allow the relatives and HRDs to hear from the authorities on the progress made and challenges faced in seeking those who have been forcibly disappeared, and gives them the opportunity to demand public policy and legislation that will respond to this devastating phenomenon.
 PBI team members visited the Saltillo Migrant House, where they were able to hear the stories of migrants crossing Mexico on their way to the United States.
-In addition, PBI observed a meeting regarding the implementation of the House's precautionary measures between relevant authorities and House de adequate protection for this group"24. nment representatives in Coahuila.
+In addition, PBI observed a meeting regarding the implementation of the House's precautionary measures between relevant authorities and House members.

-As part of its work to promote the recognition of the work of human rights defenders by state governments.
-PBI met with the governor of Coahuila, Rubén Moreira Valdez.
-In this meeting, the governor "recognized that human rights defenders face particular risks because of their work,
+As part of its work to promote the recognition of the work of human rights defenders by state governments, PBI met with the governor of Coahuila, Rubén Moreira Valdez.
+In this meeting, the governor "recognized that human rights defenders face particular risks because of their work, and reiterated his commitment to provide adequate protection for this group".
+PBI also held meetings with other government representatives in Coahuila.